- Find Meeting Information

 Help is standing by 24 hours a day, 7 days a week.Program Outcomes

-- Allowing you to stabilize your home and family situations while in treatment
+- Stabilizing your home and family situations while in treatment

-- Providing time to build up a supportive community of peers who are in recovery
+- Building up a supportive community of peers who are in recovery

-- Teaching you to practice new skills and behaviors that help you deal with stressors and triggers
+- Learning new skills and behaviors to help you deal with stressors and triggers

-- Providing the opportunity to bring real-life situations to your counselor and group as they come up in the course of your treatment
+- Bringing real-life situations to your counselor and group as they come up in the course of your treatment

 - Allowing your counselors to get to know you in the context of your “real” life